thediveo/thediveo.github.io/index.md

 ### Video

+There's more to TiddlyWikis than just text and static images.
+Add an enhances HTML5 video player!

 | Project | Description |
 | ------- | ----------- |
 | [TwTube](http://thediveo.github.io/TwTube) | Turns your TiddlyWiki into your personal non-linear tube uing the [Video.js media player](https://videojs.com/).
 There are several skins and some feature plugins available, too. |

 ### Plugin Development

+This is from the eat-your-own-dog-food department.

 | Project | Description |
 | ------- | ----------- |